hmckin/Capstone/README.md

 ## Navigating my Repository

-### JupyterNotebooks
-These notebooks contain all of the experimentation that led to my final results.
+**JupyterNotebooks:** These notebooks contain all of the experimentation that led to my final results.

-### Presentations
-These are pdfs of Google Slides that I used to update my supervisor and colleagues at the end of sprints.
+**Presentations:** These are pdfs of Google Slides that I used to update my supervisor and colleagues at the end of sprints.

-### ResultsScreenshots
-These are highlights from my experimentation in Jupyter Notebooks.
+**ResultsScreenshots:** These are highlights from my experimentation in Jupyter Notebooks.

 ## Sample Results